(Revised by Molly Brown, incorporating ideas from a version by Kaia Svien.)

 Let your eyes go out of focus; you won’t bump.
 Use the whole space so we don’t get into a snarl in the middle.
 Soft vision and you won’t collide.
 If you find us all going in the same direction, turn around and go upstream.

-- In the first part, people are moving as on busy city streets.
-Hurry; this is the Industrial Growth Society and time is money.
+1. In the first part, people are moving as on busy city streets.
+Hurry; this is the so-called modern society and time is money.
 Keep moving.
 No talking.
 Embellish this a bit, reminding people how time is accelerating.
 You are an important person with important things to do.
 Feel in your body the tension of having to make your way through all these moving obstacles.

 Then begins a series of one-to-one encounters.
 Take care to point out that when they meet, they don’t need to lock eyes.
 They can simply relax their gaze and open their awareness to the whole person.
 Be sure to give ample milling time between encounters, to relieve the intensity and allow the experience to sink in.